Best daily deals

 Ryan Haines / Android Authority

 In a sense, app development is the true test of mettle for generative AI, at least when it comes to productivity.
-There’s wiggle room when you’re drafting an email to a customer or your grandmom — but if AI gets code wrong an app simply won’t run well, if at all.
+There’s wiggle room when you’re drafting an email to a customer or your grandmom — but if AI gets code wrong, an app simply won’t run well, if at all.
 Thankfully there are already some decent AI tools for developers, and below you’ll find some of the best.

 The best AI tools for developers

-By development, we’re going to assume that mostly means coding.
+By development, we’re going to assume that primarily means coding.
 There are plenty of other aspects to building an app or website, such as graphics and UI design, but we’d be here forever if we included everything with some use of AI.

 ChatGPT